oimyounis/go-sockets/README.md

 ## Contribution
 All contributions are welcome.
 You are very welcome to submit a new feature, fix a bug or an optimization to the code.
+### To Contribute:
+1. Fork this repo.
+2. Create a new branch with a discriptive name (example: *feature/some-new-function* or *bugfix/fix-something-somewhere*).
+3. Commit and push your code to your new branch.
+4. Create a new Pull Request here.